okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/configorder.md

 The sample app uses configuration values from `config.js`, and the `config.js` loads information from environment variables (`process.env`).
 You can add environment variables by either exporting from shell or using the `testenv` file.

-When multiple çonfigurations options are used simultaneously, the SDK chooses the option based on the following order:
+When multiple configurations options are used simultaneously, the SDK chooses the option based on the following order:

 * Sample app `config.js` file